You need to know how to do a pyramid set as part of your Level 3 Personal Trainer Qualification.

 - Simple but not easy: The pyramid set is simple to grasp, as it is a progression of a multiple set, still keeping the rests in between.
 However, the change in resistance makes it harder and more intense.

-- All good: becuase the rep range can change, depending on the goal, it makes the pyramid set great for Beginners, Intermediate or Advanced clients
+- All good: because the rep range can change, depending on the goal, it makes the pyramid set great for Beginners, Intermediate or Advanced clients

 When programming a pyramid set, you have to start with the end in mind.